-A wrongful death claim is a lawsuit that arises when an individual is killed because of the conduct of another person.
-A wrongful death lawsuit is different from other types of personal injury claims because the actual victim (the “decedent”) is not the person bringing the lawsuit.
+A wrongful death claim is a lawsuit is unique among personal injury claims because the accident victim has passed away, so they cannot bring a lawsuit on their own behalf.
 Instead, a family member or representative of the decedent’s estate files the lawsuit under New Jersey’s Wrongful Death Act and Survival Statute.

 For more information about wrongful death law, contact an experienced attorney for advice about your rights and options after the death of a loved one.
 In wrongful death and survivor actions, surviving families may be able to recover payment for losses such as:

-The value of household services provided by the victim, such as cleaning, babysitting dependents, and other household duties
+- The value of services to the family previously provided by the deceased, such as cleaning, childcare, home maintenance and other household duties

-Hospital, medical, and funeral expenses of the victim
+- Hospital, medical and funeral expenses of the person who died

 Our law firm builds strong cases for clients seeking relief from the financial losses caused by the death of their loved one.
 We use experts such as vocational specialists, economists, geriatric nurses, and others who can attest to the financial value of the loss.
 In the case of a parent whose child is killed, we have structured cases to recover the value of the care that the child would have provided to an elderly parent.
 In the case of children whose parent is killed, we build the claim around the care the parent provided the child.